2015 ABC Supply 500: Race Recap

+With 33 lead changes, it was an event record that remained until 2017.
 There were 12 caution periods for 74 laps, and the race ended under the yellow flag.
+Between 2013 and 2019, it was the only Pocono 500 with more than four cautions.

 Eleven cars were running at the finish, with each being on the lead lap except for Pippa Mann, whose No. 18 Dale Coyne Racing Honda was running in thirteenth place fifteen laps down.

 Broadcasting

 NBCSN and the Indianapolis Motor Speedway Radio Network provided coverage of the event on television and radio respectively.
 Leigh Diffey called the race on television with Steve Matchett and Paul Tracy providing analysis.
 Matchett – Diffey's colleague from NBCSN's coverage of Formula One – was substituting for Townsend Bell, whose commitments to his United SportsCar Championship team took him to Virginia International Raceway that day where he finished first in his classification at the Oak Tree Grand Prix.

+In the United States, the race attracted 635,000 viewers and got a 0.57 TV rating.
+It was the second most-watched IndyCar race on NBCSN in 2015, behind only the season-finale race at Sonoma.

 Paul Page headed the IMS booth with analyst Davey Hamilton, with Mark Jaynes and Jake Query reporting from the track.